Difference Between Analyst and Associate

 Key Roles and Job Description of an Associate

 - The role of an Investment Banking Associate is of a Mid-level operations role with exposure and experience in high-end finance.
 It involves interacting with various senior investment professionals on a daily basis.
-One of the vital responsibilities includes mentoring a team of Analysts and reporting to an AVP.
+One of the vital responsibilities includes mentoring a team of analysts and reporting to an AVP.

 |Analyst mainly has an entry-level post at the firm and are responsible for a small part of a big project.
 In some firms like McKinsey, analysts are not considered as permanent employees.
 After they spend three years in the firm Analyst are either promoted to an associate position or they leave the job to pursue higher education||Associates are considered as permanent employees and are responsible for managing the team of analysts and are the leaders of the projects.|

-|Analyst requires a minimum of a bachelors degree to get in.
+|He requires a minimum of a bachelors degree to get in.
 Sometimes, even engineering degrees are accepted.
 There may be cases that an analyst is promoted to an associate position without an MBA||It is necessary for an Associate to have an MBA, mainly in finance.
 Sometimes, other degrees which are related to their experience and role are also accepted|

 |Entry-level analysts usually receive INR 4,00,000 to INR 5,00,000.As the experience increases the hike in the salary also increases||Associates are usually paid around INR 10,00,000 per year along with a bonus component.
 This is twice as what an analyst receives.
 This highlights the stark contrast between them.|

-|The analyst is expected to execute all the tasks like making presentations, creating financial models, comparable comps and creating pitch books||Associates, on the other hand, are involved in client interaction, understanding their requirements and help analysts execute their tasks|
+|The analyst is expected to execute all the tasks like making presentations, creating financial models, comparable comps and create IB pitch books||Associates, on the other hand, are involved in client interaction, understanding their requirements and help analysts execute their tasks|

-|Analyst performs tasks given by the Associate and is also responsible for administrative tasks.
-An analyst is mainly responsible for doing all the grunt work and making his associate look good||Associate runs a project and assigns tasks to the analyst.
+|They perform tasks given by the Associate and are also responsible for administrative tasks.
+Mainly responsible for doing all the grunt work and making his associate look good||They run a project and assign tasks to the analyst.
 He plays a managerial role and provides an opportunity to handle a broad range of responsibilities and management tasks|

-|The analyst is promoted to the Associate level after three years or after getting an MBA||The associate is promoted to the position of an Associate Vice President after completing three or four years in a particular organization.
+|They are promoted to the Associate level after three years or after getting an MBA||They are promoted to the position of an Associate Vice President after completing three or four years in a particular organization.
 It may also depend on the policies of the organization|

 If one is interested in Investment Banking or Private EquityInvestment Banking Or Private EquityInvestment banking is the financial mechanism through which a person receives financial advisory services from the investment banker regarding the share capital.
 In contrast, private equity funds are investment funds that pool funds from different investors with high net worth to acquire stakes in different entities. which has a similar hierarchy, it is very helpful to start your career as an Analyst immediately after graduation and get hands-on experience after which an MBA or CFA may help in getting deep insides and help you start working as an Associate.

-This has a been a guide to Analyst vs Associate.
-Here we also discuss the top difference between Analyst and Associate along with infographics and comparison table.
+This has been a guide to Analyst vs Associate.
+Here we discuss the top difference between Analyst and Associate along with infographics and comparison table.
 You may also have a look at the following articles –